Aryan-sawant/bonewise-analytics-suite/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions for improvements or want to fix a bug, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature` or `bugfix/YourBugfix`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.

----

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE). <!-- Make sure you have a LICENSE file -->